pwning/public-writeup/insomnihack-teaser2017/crypto400-encryptor/readme.md

     o2 = vpshufb(vpxor(y2, r1), getvec(constants, 0x220))
     o3 = vpshufb(vpxor(y2, r3), getvec(constants, 0x240))

-where `vshufnet` is a complicated function mapping a single input to a single output involving a bunch of weird shifts and such.
+where `vshufnet` is a complicated function mapping a single input to a single output involving a bunch of shuffles and XORs.
 The `vpshufb`s are all invertible thanks to the particular constants chosen.

 By calculating `o0 ^ invshuf(o1)` we can recover `r0^r2 = x0`, which lets us get `y0`.
 Similarly, `invshuf(o2) ^ invshuf(o3)` gives `r1^r3 = x1`, which yields `y1` and then `y2` (just by running the forward calculations for `y0`, `y1`, and `y2`).
 With `y1` and `y2`, we can calculate `r0` through `r3` and thereby invert the round function.